I wish I could show you,

 Trauma

-“Trauma is not what happens to you.
-It’s what happens inside you as a result of what happened to you.”
+Trauma is not what happens to you.
+It’s what happens inside you as a result of what happened to you.
+Gabor Mate

-Difficult experiences in our lives can sometimes overwhelm our ability to cope, and can leave deep, long-lasting imprints on our minds, often residing silently within us as trauma.
+Difficult experiences in our lives can sometimes overwhelm our ability to cope and can leave deep, long-lasting imprints on our minds, often residing silently within us as trauma.
 Whether stemming from childhood experiences, accidents, or attachment wounds, trauma can affect how we perceive and interact with the world.

 I believe that we are not defined by what happens to us, and have agency in determining how we would like to move forward.
-My goal is to provide a trauma-informed, safe and empathetic space to help you navigate and heal from these experiences, to process emotions, discover and strengthen resources, build a sense of security and foster residence.
+My goal is to provide a trauma-informed, safe and empathetic space to help you navigate and heal from these experiences, to process emotions, discover and strengthen resources, build a sense of security and foster resilience.